mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 However, federation alone is insufficient to prevent or mitigate centralization of a function, because non-technical factors can create pressure to use a central solution.

-For example, the e-mail suite of protocols needs to be able to route messages to a user even when that user changes network locations or becomes disconnected for a long period of time.
+For example, the e-mail suite of protocols needs to route messages to a user even when that user changes network locations or becomes disconnected for a long period.
 To facilitate this, SMTP {{?RFC5321}} defines a specific role for routing users' messages, the Message Transfer Agent (MTA).
 By allowing anyone to deploy an MTA and defining rules for interconnecting them, the protocol avoids the use of a single, central server.
 Users can (and often do) choose to delegate that role to someone else, or can run their own MTA.

 Despite this design, e-mail exhibits a degree of centralization.
 Part of the reason is a side effect of spam controls; many now consider running a personal MTA to be impractical because of the likelihood of a small MTA being classified as a spam source.
-Because large MTA operators are widely known and have greater impact if their operation is affected, they are less likely to be classified as such -- thereby creating pressure towards centralization.
+Because large MTA operators are widely known and have greater impact if their operation is affected, they are less likely to be classified as such -- creating pressure towards centralization.

 XMPP {{?RFC6120}} is a chat protocol that demonstrates another issue with federation: the voluntary nature of technical standards.
 Like e-mail, XMPP is federated to facilitate rendezvous of users from different systems - if they allow it.